gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 current SCTP association when needed when a new have been established.
 The closing of the DTLS connection when the SCTP association is in PROTECTED and ESTABLISHED state is done by having the DTLS connection send a DTLS close_notify.
-When DTLS closure for a DTLS connection is completed, the related DTLS Key Context in the DTLS chunk are released.
+When the DTLS closure of a DTLS connection is completed, the related DTLS Key Contexts (Traffic and Restart) in the DTLS chunk are released.

 ### Considerations about removal of DTLS Connections {#removal_dtls_consideration}